neurospin/rql_download/doc/source/fuse.rst

 .. warning::

-    Sshd will reject SFTP connections to accounts that are set to chroot into any directory that has ownership/permissions that sshd considers insecure.
+    Sshd will reject SFTP connections from accounts that are set to chroot into any directory where ownership/permissions are considered insecure by sshd.

 Restart the ssh service: